LiquidRazor/ListDisplay/docs/api/list-display.sortdescriptor.field.md

 ## SortDescriptor.field property

 Field id used to extract the sortable value from a row.
+Must be a valid key of the row type that can be converted to a string.

 **Signature:**